HOPE PROGRAM

 When health changes, life often changes with it.
 What may begin as symptoms, treatment, or a diagnosis can also affect your sense of self, your relationships, your energy, and the way you experience everyday life and imagine the future.

-This space is created for exactly that part of the experience.
+This program is created for exactly that part of the experience.
 A place where what you are carrying does not need to be hidden, explained away, or managed alone.
-Within the HOPE Program, group support is one of several ways of working with health, personal growth, embodiment, and relational connection.
+Within the HOPE Program, the space of group support is one of several ways of working with health, self-ownership, personal growth, and empowerment.

 Lærke Rathje, psykoterapeut